chipbuster/protein-stability/protein-tools/core/datarep-description.md

 - `source`: Describes the source of the input
    + `md:<name>`: Describes a molecular dynamics simulation of a particular type
    + `langevin`: A simple langevin simulation
+- `skip`: If applicable, the number of skipped iterations from raw

 ### Parameterization Data
 - `maxval`: the maximum positive value of parameterized data.
 Data should be in